Ischia - Capri

 Ferries to Gulf of Napoli

-The Ischia to Capri ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Ischia to Capri takes approximately 45 minutes on ferries servicing this route.
-The ferry duration for the Ischia to Capri ferry can range between 45 minutes and 1 hour 7 minutes depending on the operator that you decide to travel with.
+The Ischia to Capri ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Ischia to Capri takes approximately 1 hour 7 minutes on ferries servicing this route.
+The Ischia to Capri ferry sails in approximately 1 hour 7 minutes.

-Alilauro provide 1 sailing daily, 7 sailings weekly.
-Alicost provide 1 sailing daily, 6 sailings weekly.
+Alicost provide 1 sailing daily, 5 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The fastest ferry from Ischia to Capri is with Alilauro in 45 minutes.
+The fastest ferry from Ischia to Capri is with Alicost in 1 hour 7 minutes.

 There are currently no overnight ferries from Ischia to Capri.